tplattner24/GitHubTutorial/README.md

 Hi peeps!

-This is Tay... trying to figure out how to use github. lol
+This is Tay... trying to figure out how to use github. lol help.